How to Sell Stock Music to Stock Music Libraries (Ultimate Guide)

 As a downside to non-exclusive libraries, you have fewer opportunities to sell your music to TV and movie companies, and you get a lower upfront rate.

-Although it seems tempting to upload your tracks to all non-exclusive music libraries (there are many!), you can spend a lot of time uploading to libraries that don’t sell, ending up wasting your time.
+Although it seems tempting to upload your tracks to all non-exclusive music libraries (there are many!), you can spend a lot of time uploading to libraries that don’t sell, wasting your time.
 The uploading process of each library is different, and some require more patience than others.

 Licensing Your Stock Music

 There are different ways to license your music track.
 However, they depend on the stock music website you’re selling them.
-For example, Audiojungle has 5 different licenses, each one with its price tag:
+For example, Audiojungle has 5 different licenses, each one with its own price tag:

 Some authors at Audiojungle price their tracks at $10 (or even less), but they’ll only get about $3 or $4 per sale, which is nothing, considering the time it takes to make a good quality track.